central-banking-monetary-policy

 Who controls monetary policy varies from country to country.
 Central banks in most developed economies, such as those in North America and Europe, are typically responsible for making monetary policy decisions.
 These institutions are given a great deal of independence from political interference and control regarding their monetary policy decisions.
 They (Independent Central Bank) are also often granted special legal privileges that allow them more power than other public institutions in influencing economic outcomes.

-However, the central bank is more closely linked to political process in some countries, such as China, Pakistan, and India.
+However, the central bank is more closely linked to the political process in some countries, such as China, Pakistan, and India.
 This can result in the monetary policy being shaped by the priorities of democratically elected officials, with less regard for economic outcomes.
 In these cases, it can be difficult for central banks to exercise their independence and make decisions that are in the economy’s best interest as a whole.

 As a result, there is often debate about who should control monetary policy: politicians or independent experts.
 Some argue that central bankers have a better understanding of how changes to monetary policy will affect different segments of the economy and, therefore, should be given greater autonomy over their decisions.
 Others believe that politicians need to consider public opinion when making decisions about monetary policy and that they should be given as much input as possible when making economic decisions.